The City of Denton is working closely with state and county health officials as we monitor the developing impacts of COVID-19 (Coronavirus).

 CITY Updates & Press Releases

 To protect the health and safety of the community and our employees and help minimize the potential spread of COVID-19 (Coronavirus), the City of Denton has modified certain services.
-Updates on City of Denton operations during the pandemic can are available on the City Service and Program Updates
+Updates on City of Denton operations during the pandemic are available on the City Facility Reopening Schedule page

 City Press Releases